OnionIoT/Onion-Docs/Omega2/Projects/oled/temperature-monitor.md

 #### 3. Download the Project Code

-// TODO: don't really dig redirecting them to an article on installing Git, should install give in the previous step and then have them clone the repo to their root directory
+// TODO: don't really dig redirecting them to an article on installing Git, should install git in the previous step and then have them clone the repo to their root directory

+// TODO: see smart-plant-p1 for an example of how this step should look: we describe what we're going, provide them a link to learn more about Git, but we don't require them to look at the link to actually execute what we're asking them to do

 // TODO: the name and link for the github repo are wrong...